happner/happner/docs/autoload.md

 ### Startup Autoloader

-The elements specified in the spacial config called 'autoload' in the happner.js will be automatically loaded into the mesh.
+The elements specified in the special config called __'autoload'__ in the `happner.js` will be automatically loaded into the mesh.

 eg. (autoload in happner.js)
 ```javascript